-Within this period (and until today), the expansion of cattle ranching and agriculture became the main driver of deforestation being responsible for 55% of global deforestation (EC, 2013).
-This deforestation is mainly linked to beef (58 million ha), soy (13m ha), maize (8m ha) and palm oil (6m ha).
+The expansion of cattle ranching and agriculture (also related to land speculation) is the main driver of deforestation being responsible for 55% of global deforestation (EC, 2013).
+This deforestation was mainly linked to beef (58 million ha), soy (13m ha), maize (8m ha) and palm oil (6m ha).
 Logging was only responsible for 4.5 million ha of deforestation.

 Not all the produced commodities are actually exported.
 The majority – especially beef – is consumed within the producer countries.
 Of the internationally traded commodities, Europe is a major importer besides countries such as China and India and especially imported “embodied deforestation” in relation to soya and and palm oil.
-The ADP countries were responsible for the imports of 77% of all cocoa imported (EU27 + Norway); 71% of palm oil; 62% of soya; 71% of coffee; 51% of natural rubber; 85% of beef & leather; and 74% of paper & pulp.
+ADP countries are responsible for majority of imports of commodities such as cattle (beef & leather) cocoa, palm oil, and soya.

 - Palm oil